Xunnamius/xscripts/docs/src/commands/project/renovate/variables/renovationTasks.md

 #### regenerate-assets.longHelpDescription

 > `readonly` **longHelpDescription**: \`
 This renovation will regenerate one or more files in the project, each represented by an "asset".
-An asset is a collection mapping one or more project-root-relative "asset paths" (relative to the project root) to their generated contents.
-When writing content to its respective asset path on the filesystem, existing files are overwritten, missing files are created, and obsolete files are deleted.
+An asset is a collection mapping output paths to generated content.
+When writing out content to an output path, existing files are overwritten, missing files are created, and obsolete files are deleted.

-Provide --assets-preset to specify which assets to regenerate.
+Provide --assets-preset (required) to specify which assets to regenerate.
 The parameter accepts one of the following presets: $\{string\}.
-The asset paths of assets included in the preset will be targeted for renovation unless that path is also matched by --skip-asset-paths.
+The paths of assets included in the preset will be targeted for renovation except those paths matched by --skip-asset-paths.

 Use --skip-asset-paths to further narrow which files are regenerated.
-The parameter accepts regular expressions that are matched against the asset paths to be written out.
-Any asset paths matching one of the aforesaid regular expressions will be discarded instead of written out.
+The parameter accepts regular expressions that are matched against the paths to be written out.
+Any paths matching one of the aforesaid regular expressions will have their contents discarded instead of written out.

-When regenerating files containing import aliases, --with-aliases-loaded-from can be used to include aliases in addition to the hardcoded aliases that come with xscripts.
-The --with-aliases-loaded-from parameter expects a path to a JavaScript file with an alias map (i.e. RawAliasMapping\[\]) as its default export.
+This renovation attempts to import the "import-aliases.mjs" file if it exists at the root of the project.
+Use this file to provide additional \`RawAliasMapping\[\]\`s to include when regenerating files defining the project's import aliases.
+See the xscripts wiki documentation for further details.

+When renovating Markdown files with templates divided into replacer regions via the magic comments "$\{string\}" and "\<!-- xscripts-template-region-end --\>", this command will perform so-called "regional replacements" where only the content between the "start" and "end" comments will be modified.
+Regions without matching ids are ignored.

+When regional replacements are performed, matching non-numeric reference definitions will be overwritten respectively, and new definitions will be appended.
+However, when attempting to renovate a Markdown file and either (1) it does not have replacer regions when its corresponding template contains replacer regions or (2) --force is used, the entire file will be overwritten instead.

+Note that only certain Markdown files support regional replacements.
+See the xscripts wiki documentation for more details.

 After invoking this renovation, you should use your IDE's diff tools to compare and contrast the latest best practices with the project's current configuration setup.

-This renovation should be re-run each time a package is added to, or removed from, a xscripts-compliant monorepo.
+This renovation should be re-run each time a package is added to, or removed from, a xscripts-compliant monorepo but should NEVER be run in a CI environment or anywhere logs can be viewed publicly.

-See the xscripts wiki documentation for details on all available assets and their asset paths.
+See the xscripts wiki documentation for more details on this command and all available assets.
 \`

 #### regenerate-assets.requiresForce